Your landing page is usually the first interaction you have with prospective customers.

 Ensuring your site performs well on mobile is not only great for SEO but also important for a great user experience.
 Google already prioritizes the mobile version of any website when ranking content, which makes having a mobile-friendly landing page essential.

-Start by optimizing the site's load speed since users will often feel frustrated when accessing slow-to-load websites.
+Start by optimizing the site's load speed since users often feel frustrated when accessing slow-to-load websites.
 Ensure that both your content and images load quickly.
-You can always assess your landing page load speeds on PageSpeed insights.
+You can always assess your landing page load speeds using PageSpeed insights.

 7. Use products-specific imagery